olson-sean-k/nym/README.md

 Globs resemble literal paths, but support three special tokens: the tree token `**`, the zero-or-more token `*`, and the exactly-one token `?`.

 The tree token `**` matches zero or more sub-directories.
 This is the only way to match against directories; all other tokens do **not** match across directory boundaries.
-When a tree token participates in a match, its capture includes a trailing path separator.
+When a tree token participates in a match and does not terminate the pattern, its capture includes a trailing path separator.
 If a tree token does not participate in a match, its capture is an empty string with no path separator.
 Tree tokens cannot be adjacent to any other tokens.

 The zero-or-more token `*` matches zero or more of any character **except path separators**.
 Zero-or-more tokens cannot be adjacent to other zero-or-more